inphobia/inphobia.github.io/content/_index.md

 - easy to find, mostly correct
   - basic sas hba: airflow, bandwidth, external connections
-  - using dbpoweramp: testing actually bitrotted discs, secure ripping pitfalls
+  - using dbpoweramp: testing actually bit rotted discs, secure ripping pitfalls
   - full tower cases as drive storage
 - easy to find, mostly outdated (so these are updates or rewrites)
   - ~~which sas hba you need~~